TAKE ON THE LOST HOURS WALK THIS OCTOBER

 On average, 125 people take their own lives every week in the UK.
+That’s not ok.

 Only a third of people who die by suicide have been in contact with specialist mental health services in the year before their death.

-That’s not ok.
-And it’s why we work with a whole host of people in a wide range of places so everyone can get the help they need when they need it, no matter who they are, where they’re from, and whatever their background.
+Campaign Against Living Miserably (CALM) works across society so everyone can get the help they need when they need it, no matter who they are, where they’re from, and whatever their background.

 There’s two ways to take on the Lost Hours Walk.
 Lost Hours Walk London and Lost Hours Walk Local.